 In this example, we’ve specified a lifetime parameter 'a for the parameter x and the return type, but not for the parameter y, because the lifetime of y does not have any relationship with the lifetime of x or the return value.

 When returning a reference from a function, the lifetime parameter for the return type needs to match the lifetime parameter for one of the parameters.
-If the reference returned does not refer to one of the parameters, then it must refer to a value created within this function, which would be a dangling reference because the value will go out of scope at the end of the function.
+If the reference returned does not refer to one of the parameters, it must refer to a value created within this function, which would be a dangling reference because the value will go out of scope at the end of the function.
 Consider this attempted implementation of the longest function that won’t compile:

 src/main.rs